 Deposits are required so that we can accurately plan our schedule and avoid having appointment slots going unused.
 We understand life and weather may impact your ability to make your appointment and we will work with you as we are able.
 Please see our deposit policy here.

 We do not have the licensing to process live poultry or poultry parts under inspection.
-We do process boneless game poultry into sausage, however.

 Finishing beef is a matter of personal preference and there are a great number of experts on the process.
 We recommend connecting with local feed stores or your local ag extension office to determine the best plan for your pasture, facilities, budget, and your feeding goals.

 The older the animal is, the tougher the meat will be.
 After four years of age, we recommend only saving the tenderloin and possibly the ribeye.
 Outside of those cuts, we would put the rest into ground beef.
 If the animal is lean, you may also want to consider adding fat to your ground beef.
 We will add it at a ratio that you order (for instance 80 lean/20 fat).

 Despite our recommendation, we will be happy to cut your meat to order, however you see fit.

 That depends entirely on the medicine!
 Check all labels before administering to livestock you intend to eat.
 They have scientifically validated withdrawal times listed in the instructions.

 Please access the south side of the building and pull to the farthest pen structure at the end of the building.
 There will be plenty of space for you to back up your truck and trailer to the opening of the pen structure.
 We will have someone meet you outside and guide you through the unloading process.